|Born||In 269–274 AC|

 The angered Wyman pretends to agree with Rhaegar, as the Iron Throne holds hostage his surviving son and heir, Ser Wylis Manderly, at Harrenhal.
 Wyman fakes Davos's death by having a criminal with similar features executed and his head dipped in tar so the Freys falsely believe him to be Davos.
 As a reward for proving his loyalty, Queen Cersei Lannister has Wylis returned to White Harbor via Maidenpool.

-Wyman gives Rhaegar, Jared, and Symond palfreys as "guest gifts" when the three Freys depart White Harbor for the wedding of "Arya Stark" to Ramsay Bolton.
+Wyman gives Rhaegar, Jared, and Symond palfreys as guest gifts[N 1] when the three Freys depart White Harbor for the wedding of "Arya Stark" to Ramsay Bolton.
 They disappear while traveling to Barrowton, however, despite the search efforts of Ramsay.

 At Winterfell after Ramsay's wedding, Wyman presents three huge pies at the wedding feast while requesting a song from the singer Abel about the Rat Cook.
 Ser Aenys Frey, Rhaegar's father, and Ser Hosteen Frey suspect Wyman of foul play.

 The Young Wolf?
 He was a vile dog and died like one.—Rhaegar to the Merman's Court